AndreasReitberger/RemoteControlRepetierServerProApp/README.md

 GooglePlay:

-# Test alps / beta versions
+# Test alpha / beta versions
 If you want to test alpha / beta versions and upcoming releases, please follow this link for further instructions.
 Currently you can join the Alpha testing on Android and iOS, please see the links below.